 The Board is responsible for the overall stewardship of the Company and its business, including supervising the management of the Company's business and affairs.
 The Board discharges this responsibility directly and through delegation of specific responsibilities to committees of the Board and to our officers.
 Under the Mandate of the Board (the "Board Mandate"), the Board has established committees to assist with its responsibilities.
-Our current standing Board committees are (i) the Audit Committee, (ii) the Compensation Committee, (iii) the Nominating and Corporate Governance Committee and (iv) the Clinical Affairs Committee.
+Our current standing Board committees are (i) the Audit Committee, (ii) the Compensation Committee and (iii) the Nominating and Corporate Governance Committee.